codeigniter4/CodeIgniter4/contributing/workflow.md

 For instance, to synchronize **develop** branches:

     git checkout develop
-    git pull upstream develop
+    git fetch upstream
+    git merge upstream/develop
     git push origin develop

-You might get merge conflicts when you pull from upstream.
+You might get merge conflicts when you merge.
 It is your responsibility to resolve those locally, so that you can continue collaborating with the shared repository.
 Basically, the shared repository is updated in the order that contributions are merged into